-A third generation Girl Scout, Jennifer has always been committed to the empowerment, advancement, and success of women and girls.
+Jennifer has always been committed to the empowerment, advancement, and success of women and girls.
 She was the Chair of the firm's Women's Initiative Committee, which focused on improving the recruitment, retention, and advancement of women attorneys, promoting women in leadership roles, and creating effective business networks for women.

 Jennifer received her Bachelor's degree with dual honors from the University of Michigan and served in the United States Peace Corps as a mathematics teacher.
 She received a juris doctorate from New York University School of Law and was a member of the Law Review.
 She also clerked for the Honorable Maryanne Trump Barry on both the United States Court of Appeals for the Third Circuit and the United States District Court for the District of New Jersey.

 Joanne brings over 20 years of experience in domestic and global business and human resource management to the job.